 as coverage against any unexpected illnesses, accidents, or injuries.

-Things to Do for Travellers in Lesotho
+Things to Do for Travelers in Lesotho

 The off-the-beaten-track but surprisingly accessible Lesotho is a treat for adventure lovers.
 Almost the entire country lies at 1,000 meters (around 3,280 feet) above sea level.
 Sandstone cliffs, basaltic rock sculptures, canyons – all this and more await you at the visually-stunning Lesotho.